MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cwinapp-class.md

 ### <a name="remarks"></a>Açıklamalar

-Önceden tanımlanmış `LoadOEMIcon` Windows simgelerine erişmek için ya da [loadstandardicon](#loadstandardicon) üye işlevini kullanın.
+Önceden tanımlanmış Windows simgelerine erişmek için `LoadOEMIcon` veya [Loadstandardicon](#loadstandardicon) üye işlevini kullanın.

 ##  <a name="loadstandardcursor"></a>CWinApp:: LoadStandardCursor